devolab/github-user-search-test/README.md

 This is the FrontEnd test for Lovely Stay.
 Before starting, I'd like to thank you for this opportunity.

+Please NOTE: This site has been used and tested ONLY on Chrome.

 For this test I've used the following techs:
 - Vite `yarn create vite [app-name] --template react-ts`
 - React 18.2